Geodesics in the Deep Linear Network: Main Results

 \section{Main Results}

 Our main results are a statement of ODEs for general geodesics in $(\mathfrak{M}_d, g^N)$ and explicit solutions when the singular vectors of the endpoints are related by a single matrix $Q \in O_d$.
-The solutions are obtained by characterizing horizontal straight lines in $\mathcal{M}$ in a manner similar to the classical theory of confocal quadrics \cite{hilbert1952geometry}.
+The solutions are obtained by finding a sufficient condition for horizontal straight lines in $\mathcal{M}$ in a manner similar to the classical theory of confocal quadrics \cite{hilbert1952geometry}.

 Let $f_\alpha^{[1]}(\Lambda)$ where $\Lambda = \diag(\lambda_1, \lambda_2, \ldots, \lambda_d)$ denote the matrix